Guderian2nd/TrueHistoryAI/AI Rules.md

 IF DeltaFightingUnitNum is DeltaUnitLow THEN NeedFightingUnit is High

-IF EnemyFightingUnitNum is FightingUnitNumHigh THEN BuildMilitaryBuilding is High
+IF EnemyFightingUnitNum is FightingUnitNumHigh THEN NeedMilitaryBuilding is High

-IF EnemyFightingUnitNum is FightingUnitNumMedium THEN BuildMilitaryBuilding is Medium
+IF EnemyFightingUnitNum is FightingUnitNumMedium THEN NeedMilitaryBuilding is Medium

-IF EnemyFightingUnitNum is FightingUnitNumLow THEN BuildMilitaryBuilding is Low
+IF EnemyFightingUnitNum is FightingUnitNumLow THEN NeedMilitaryBuilding is Low

 ## Variables